Want to be a hit with the kids this holiday season? Puppy chow (also known as muddy buddies) is the answer.

 How to Store Puppy Chow

-Puppy chow will keep well at room temperature for up to two weeks.
+To Store: Store leftover puppy chow in an airtight container at room temperature for up to two weeks.

 Thaw it at room temperature and enjoy.

 We are sorry that this post was not useful for you!